 Voice Search Voice search functionality integration allows users a hands-free browsing experience, specifically on mobile devices.

-Image Search Customers can search products using images, making the product search more intuitive, especially for those who are confused with the exact product name.
+Image Search Customers can search products using images, which enhances the product search experience, particularly for those who struggle to identify the exact product name.

 Key Features That Are a Must-Have for Every Ecommerce Website